-This approach is not merely political in nature.
+This approach is not merely political.
 It also implies a systematic reclamation and recovery of Indigenous cultural foundations, identity and language, and the re-anchoring of social, economic and political change in the spiritual and cultural values and traditional knowledge at the heart of Indigenous cultures.
 This approach in no way implies a retreat into the historical past, but rather it is an active engagement in the challenge of shaping the future of nations within the framework of life-preserving, life-enhancing, and sustainable values and patterns of action in harmony with all members of the human family.

-This active participation not only has implications for Indigenous communities, but also for the rest of the Hemisphere’s marginalized poor, many of whom have Indigenous roots and are increasingly identifying with their Indigenous backgrounds.
+This active participation not only has implications for Indigenous communities but also for the rest of the Hemisphere’s marginalized poor, many of whom have Indigenous roots and are increasingly identifying with their Indigenous backgrounds.
 These relatives have significant cultural, spiritual, economic and political contributions to make in implementing and developing the Fourth Way strategy across the Americas.

 Towards Implementing the Fourth Way Strategy

 What is relatively new is that many leaders of Indigenous movements across the Americas are now more open than ever to “The Fourth Way” because they are beginning to see that the other three pathways (and especially the pathway of violence and conflict) are creating even deeper misery and suffering for their people.
 Many Indigenous people have tried the other three pathways and understand that another path is necessary.
-The challenge is that “The Fourth Way” is not a path Indigenous people can walk solely on their own.
+The challenge is that “The Fourth Way” is not a path.
+Indigenous people can walk solely on their own.
 They will need the collaboration, support, and true partnership of their governments, the business community, NGOs and international funding agencies.

-In the work of Four Worlds across the Americas over the years, we have had the opportunity to sit in community level meetings with thousands of Indigenous people and their leadership from many different tribes and nations.
+In the work of Four Worlds across the Americas over the years, we have had the opportunity to sit in community-level meetings with thousands of Indigenous people and their leadership from many different tribes and nations.
 What we have seen and heard in these meetings is the same consistent message: